2026 Kia EV3: Price, Specs and Release Date

 With the potential for a 500-kilometre-plus real-world range and a starting price below $45,000 Canadian, the EV3 subcompact crossover is being touted in some circles as the EV North Americans have been waiting for.
 Here’s everything we know so far about the 2026 Kia EV3.
 Be sure to bookmark this page: we’ll update it as we receive more information.

 Note that the details in this guide are from information provided to global media.
-Kia Canada is not yet able to confirm exactly which features and elements will be integrated into Canadian models.
+While some Canadian dealers have stated they expect to receive the EV3, Kia Canada has not yet formally confirmed this nor detailed exactly which features and variants would be integrated into Canadian models.

 2026 Kia EV3 in Canada: What we know so far